Felt Ball Necklaces

 A couple weeks ago the Purl Bee team was having its usual brainstorming session.
 We strolled around the shop, being inspired by the rich colors and plethora of fibers.
 As we walked about, I picked up one of Molly's Felt Ball Trivets which was on display.
 Throughout the rest of the meeting I could not help but play with the trivet, twirling it between my fingers, sliding it on my arm as a bracelet.
 Noticing my interest, Joelle instantly thought, wouldn't it be nice to have that trivet as necklace.
 And the project was born.

 We wanted to create the same modern feel as the trivets, but transformed for attire.
-The felt balls are strung together with Alchemy's gorgeous Silken Straw.
+The Handbehg's Felt Balls are strung together with Alchemy's gorgeous Silken Straw.
 The flat, ribbon-like yarn with its sheen and drape, contrasts beautifully against the naturally rough texture of the wool felt balls.

 The thin yarn has a delicate appareance, but packs a punch with its color.
 The more you love the color, the more you can showcase it.
 The flexibility of the technique used in this project allows you to use as much or as little as you'd like.
 I made three necklaces, each with a different number of silk stripes around the felt balls, each with a different feel and personality.
 Enjoy!
 Laura

 To make one necklace with approximately 40-inch diameter:

 - One skein of Alchemy's Silken Straw.
 I used Michelle's Marigold, Canary and Silver.

 - One package of Handbehg's 2cm Felt Balls.
 I used Charcoal.

 Before you start making your necklace, first decide how many stripes you would like on each felt ball.
 I did one necklaces with 3 stripes per felt ball and one necklace with 4 stripes per ball and one necklace with 5.
 The number of stripes will determine the length you cut your silk.